1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

-We explore the carriers dynamics within the material to understand the dependence of light absorption with input power.
-The carrier dynamics is written as

 where $G(n(x,t))$ is the carrier generation rate, $\tau$ is the carrier lifetime and $D$ is the diffusion coefficient.
+Although sub-picosecond relaxation components have been reported for 1T'-MoTe$_2$, the effective carrier lifetime relevant to steady-state saturation can be considerably longer, around tens to hundreds of picoseconds \cite{han2021photocarrier,huang2025unveiling}.
 To a first approximation, for the material at the fiber tip, the carrier density does not depend on the position within the material because the pulse passes through the monolayer in approximately \SI{3e-18}{s}, so we neglect the diffusion term.

 The time dependent solution for a Gaussian laser pulse is given by

 where $ I(t)=I_0 e^{-\frac{1}{2}\left( \frac{t-t_0}{\sigma/2}\right)^2}$, $I_0$ is the maximum intensity, $t_0$ is the time when the center of the pulse coincides with the center of the monolayer, $E_p$ is the incident photon energy, and $\sigma$ is the pulse width.
 Figure \ref{fig:fig3}(b) shows the laser pulse and the carrier density changing at the center of the monolayer as a function of time, where we can see that the carrier density decays slowly and has a peak dislocated of the pulse peak.